 Vanilla extract, to taste, if you prefer vanilla yogurt but don’t have any on hand

-Wouldn’t it be great if a simple and tasty drink could help reduce your seasonal allergies?
-The powerhouse ingredients of this recipe, from apple cider vinegar to stinging nettle tea, are said to have anti-inflammatory properties and support allergy relief.
+Wouldn’t it be great if a simple and tasty drink could help support seasonal wellness.
+The powerhouse ingredients of this recipe, from apple cider vinegar to stinging nettle tea, are said to support overall wellness.

 5 bags of stinging nettle tea (or 5 tsp of loose-leaf)